cspr-rad/kairos-spec/src/spec.typ

 Depositing funds to user `Bob`'s account is divided into three phases, which are modelled in the following sequence diagrams.

 #page(flipped: true)[
-  In the first phase users submit their deposit requests to the L2 server, which updates the Merkle root and creates a _Deploy_ to execute the validation of this update, perform the state transition and transfer the funds.
-This _Deploy_ also needs to be signed by the user before submitting since we transfer funds from the user's purse to the Validium's wallet.
+  In the first phase users submit their deposit requests through the Kairos CLI to the Kairos node (L2 server), which updates the Merkle root and creates a _Deploy_.
+This _Deploy_ contains a _Session_ to execute the validation of this Merkle tree update, perform the state transition and transfer the funds from the users purse to the Kairos purse.
+This _Deploy_ also needs to be signed by the user before submitting, which can be accomplished by calling the Casper CLI.
   #figure(
       image("deposit_sequence_diagram_client_submit.svg", width: 100%),
       caption: [